 It serves as a condiment that’s used in many recipes all over the globe, like fried rice and noodles, and it’s also used as a dipping sauce with sushi.

 If you’ve run out of soy sauce at home then take a look at our list of five ingredients that can be used as soy sauce substitutes.

 Tamari sauce comes from Japan.
 It tastes similar to soy sauce, but the color is a lot darker.
 It goes great with Asian dishes, and you can use the same amount of Tamari sauce as you would soy sauce in any recipe that calls for it.

 It’s also generally gluten-free, but every brand is different, so always check the labels.
 It’s made from miso paste (made of soy) and works great as a dipping sauce.

 If you use this sauce in a recipe that’s supposed to be very salty, then you may have to add some salt to the dish because it’s low in sodium.

 2. Coconut Aminos Sauce

-Coconut Aminos sauce is the perfect healthy substitute for soy sauce.
+Coconut Aminos is a great substitute for soy sauce.
 Besides, it’s gluten-free.
-It’s made from coconut trees and a little bit of sea salt.
+It’s made from fermented coconut palm “sap” and sea salt.

 Before you can head to the store to buy it, you should note that it has a sweeter taste and it’s also a little bit on the pricier side.